Ameta-Finance/Ameta.Core.Banking.Frontend/README.md

 ## Setting up a local server

-Follow the given instructions for your operating system to setup a local server for the Mifos X platform.
+Follow the given instructions for your operating system to setup a local server for the Ameta Core platform.

 [Windows](https://cwiki.apache.org/confluence/display/FINERACT/Fineract-platform+Installation+on+Windows)